alfarodeprado/bo-ena/biosamples/README.md

 - A `submission.xml` file with the actions (submit and hold)
 - A `biosample_accessions.txt` file with all the accession codes from the submitted samples
 - (With `--submit`) receipt files in `logs/`

----

-*Under construction*: merging all scripts into a single entry point later, they must be run each in its own folder for now.